Find. Compare. Blaze Ahead.

 What is the best AI video generator in 2026 overall?

-Kling 3.0 is the best AI video generator for most creators in 2026 — native 4K at 60fps, 15-second clips, multilingual audio, and an entry tier at $6.99/mo.
+Kling 3.0 is the best AI video generator for most creators in 2026: native 4K at 60fps, 15-second clips, multilingual audio, and an entry tier at $6.99/mo.
 It out-prices Runway and Veo while shipping more capable specs than either at the equivalent tier.
 The trade-off is 10–30 minute queue times at peak hours and a slightly rough English UI.
 If audio quality is your top priority, Veo 3.1 wins outright.
 If you're producing client work that needs character consistency across shots, Runway Gen-4 is still the agency standard.
+If your raw material is written content rather than a prompt, Pictory is the better buy, and if you need a presenter on screen, that job belongs to Synthesia.

 What happened to Sora?
 Is OpenAI's video tool still available?

 OpenAI shut down the consumer Sora app on April 26, 2026.
 TechCrunch reported the product was burning around $1M/day with a user base that collapsed from a 1M peak to under 500K.
 The Sora API technically remains available until September 24, 2026 for developers who built integrations, but the consumer-facing app and standalone subscription are gone.
-For 2026 creators, Sora is not a realistic option.
+For 2026 creators, Sora is not a realistic option: if you're hunting for a replacement, see my guide to the best Sora alternatives in 2026.

 Is Veo 3.1 worth the $100/month Google AI Ultra plan?